swap-dev/swap/README.md

 ## Production & Development

 Active Branches:
-- Testing: N/A
+- Stable: master(latest/release)
 - Unstable: swap-v3.0dev(latest)
-- Stable: master(latest/tagged)
+- Testing: N/A

 To contribute to the Swap Project, please make all pull requests to the _swap-v3.0dev_ branch.<br/>
 For production, please use the _latest or tagged release_ of the _master_ branch.